House of the Woodruffs becomes former Governor Flower Mansion

 In early 1936, the county would look at acquiring the caretaker’s quarters per the Times article on February 8–

 Solution of the overcrowded condition of the Governor Flower mansion annex of the county buildings may be found in the purchase of Mrs. Sadie Little Wilcox’s life use of the caretaker’s house at the rear of the county’s property, it was said today.
 Purchase of property was made by the county subject to that life use arranged by the late Mrs. Emma Flower Taylor for Mrs. Wilcox.
 The matter is likely to come before the quarterly session of the board supervisors Monday.

-In July, the county would come to an agreement with Mrs. Wilcox who would release the rights of the property in lieu of a monthly payment of $37.50, the equivalent of $744.51 in 2022, for the rest of her life.
-The allowed the county to move its welfare department into the quarters without the need for renting addition space or building additions to existing structures.
+In July, the county would come to an agreement with Mrs. Wilcox, who would release the rights to the property in lieu of a monthly payment of $37.50, the equivalent of $744.51 in 2022, for the rest of her life.
+This allowed the county to move its welfare department into the quarters without the need to rent additional space or build additions to existing structures.